maximmasiutin/stop-disable-windows-services/README.md

-# stop-disable-windows-services
+# Stop and Disable Windows Services
-This PoweShell script is amed to stop and disable certain Windows services listed in that script
+This PoweShell script is aimed to stop and disable certain Windows services listed in that script